Skip to content

 Custom column preprocessors (expert user)

 Column preprocessors may be configured using the arguments: special_values, impute_nan, non_sample_values and protection, common to all columns, plus the specific arguments available to each one.
+All the available parameters to each column preprocessor are listed in the API reference.

 from aindo.rdml.synth import Categorical, TabularPreproc

-preproc = TabularPreproc(
+preproc = TabularPreproc.from_schema(

 schema=...,